 Oklahoma QB Murray embraces Heisman hype

 NORMAN, Okla.
-(AP) — Oklahoma quarterback Kyler Murray is comfortable with all that comes with being a Heisman Trophy contender — it’s the kind of stuff the first-round Major League Baseball draft choice put off his baseball career for.
+(AP) — Oklahoma quarterback Kyler Murray is comfortable with all that comes with being a Heisman Trophy contender — it’s why the first-round Major League Baseball draft choice put off his baseball career.

 In his first season as a starter, Murray ranks second in the nation in passing efficiency behind Alabama’s Tua Tagovailoa.
-He has been more efficient in his first five games than Baker Mayfield was in the first five games of his Heisman-winning campaign last season.
+He has better numbers than Baker Mayfield produced during the first five games of his Heisman-winning season last year.

 Murray will step onto his biggest stage yet Saturday when No. 7 Oklahoma (5-0) plays No. 19 Texas (4-1) in Dallas.
 The 5-foot-10 junior understands that winning creates the clearest path to his personal goals.